"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Introduction

-Realizing the adoption of ChatGPT to assist in coding practices has become increasingly popular, we've noticed a potential shift from traditional online Q\&A platforms to AI-powered chatbots, mainly due to their similarities.
-As both operate within a questions and answers interface, ChatGPT becomes a potential alternative to platforms like Stack Overflow~\cite{xue2023can}.
+\Space{Realizing the adoption of ChatGPT to assist in coding practices has become increasingly popular, we've noticed a potential shift from traditional online Q\&A platforms to AI-powered chatbots, mainly due to their similarities.} As both operate within a questions and answers interface, ChatGPT has become a potential alternative to platforms like SO~\cite{xue2023can}.
 However, this transition is not without its challenges.
-In December 2022, the official Stack Overflow platform made an announcement prohibiting the use of generative AI, including ChatGPT and other Language Model Models (LLMs), for posting content on their platform~\cite{banned2023}.
+In December 2022, the official SO platform made an announcement prohibiting the use of generative AI (GenAI), including ChatGPT and other Language Model Models (LLMs), for posting content on their platform~\cite{banned2023}.
 This decision was motivated by concerns that ChatGPT-generated answers could be inaccurate and unreliable, potentially undermining the trustworthiness of the platform~\cite{policy2022}.
-Given these assessments, the need to compare human-powered and AI-powered Q\&A platforms to understand their differences and potential implications for the future has become increasingly important.
+Given these assessments, comparing human-powered and AI-powered Q\&A platforms has become increasingly important to understand their differences and future potential.

 In this research, we aim to investigate how developers incorporate AI-powered Q\&A chatbots into their coding experiences in real-life scenarios and how this experience differs from the traditional practice of posting questions on human-powered Q\&A platforms.
-To operationalize this goal, we selected two tools as exemplars of these paradigms: ChatGPT and Stack Overflow.
-To gain insights into users' real-world experiences, we examined Reddit posts in two categories: those sharing experiences on using ChatGPT for coding assistance and those engaging in discussions specific to comparing ChatGPT with Stack Overflow, and conducted a thematic analysis to highlight common themes.
+To operationalize this goal, we selected two tools as exemplars of these paradigms: ChatGPT and SO.
+To gain insights into users' real-world experiences, we examined Reddit posts in two categories: those sharing experiences on using ChatGPT for coding assistance and those engaging in discussions specific to comparing ChatGPT with SO, and conducted a thematic analysis to highlight common themes.